j-means/PredictiveParsingTeam/README.txt

 accessible tokentString data member with the actual string value covered by the token.

 The grammar, which is given in CFParser.java, is reproduced here.
-The replacement rules and lookahead sets are given.
 The variables are

 <S>
 <A>